juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 * postgres:15.5-alpine

 ## Note about Healenium
 Healenium uses an algorithm called "Longest Common Subsequence" (LCS).
 The algorithm works as follows.
 The webpage layout is represented in a tree data structure.
 Each node of the tree represents a web element and contains a list of numerical weights associated to the atributes (for instance, tag, Id, class, and value).
-For each node in the tree, the LCS calculates the path (or sequence of nodes) from the HTML root.
-Then, when a layout change invalidates certain path, the algorithm searches in all paths the closest subsequence to perform the recovery [5].
+For each node in the tree, the LCS calculates the path, or sequence of nodes, from the root of the tree (the HTML element).
+This path is like a web relative locator.
+Then, when a change in the layout invalidates a path, the algorithm uses the previously calculated weights and paths (from other nodes) to find the closest subsequence and performs a recovery [5].
 In Chernyshova, A. words:

 > "It solves the problem of finding the longest subsequence common to all sequences in a set of sequences with extra weight for tag, Id, class, value, other attributes.
 So if an element changes its place in DOM or has a new id, Healenium will find it and generate new locator."